LL8848/DimNet/README.md

-# DimNet: Transforming Neural Network to Explicit, Albegraic Equations
+# DimNet:  Correlation Development Tool based on Neural Networks
 Lingnan Lin, April 2022

 What this package does ...
 ------